hector-sab/hectorsabblog/content/en/blog/2023-01-06_managing-multiple-k8s-config-files.md

 ## Edit the KUBECONFIG env var

 This third way so far is what I use up to this day.
-It consists on modifying the env var `KUBECONFIG` and adding all the files that we require that `kubectl` to be aware of.
-Just this time not as a cave man.
+It consists of modifying the env var `KUBECONFIG` and adding all the file paths that we require `kubectl` to be aware of.
+Just this time not as a caveman.

-The way that tools like `kubectl`/`kubectx`/`kubens` is that if no `KUBECONFIG` en var is defined they  read `~/.kube/config`.
+The way how tools like `kubectl`/`kubectx`/`kubens` work is that if no `KUBECONFIG` env var is defined they read `~/.kube/config`.
 If defined, these tools will interpret the string value as a list of paths separated by a colon (`:`).
-What we need now to automate the loading of kube config is making an assumption and a few lines of bash in our `~/.bashrc`/`~/.zshrc`.
+What we need now to automate the loading of kubeconfig is making an assumption and a few lines of bash in our `~/.bashrc`/`~/.zshrc`.

 The assumption we make is that all the config files are going to be saved under the directory `~/.kube/configs/`; all the files in it will be set into `KUBECONFIG`.
-For setting up the variable I have two receips, one "clear" and other that is one-liner.
-Both result on having `KUBECONFIG=~/.kube/config:~/.kube/configs/example-a:~/.kube/configs/example-b`, you can choose whatever you prefer.
+For setting up the variable I have two recipes, one "clear" and another that is a one-liner.
+Both result in having `KUBECONFIG=~/.kube/config:~/.kube/configs/example-a:~/.kube/configs/example-b`, you can choose whatever you prefer.

 ### Bash magic the clear way